iansedano/creator-docs/docs/02-markdown-course-creation.md

 This is <a href="http://your.url" target="_blank">a link</a>
 ```

+**Note:** You can use [this script](https://github.com/CodingNomads/utils#replace_linkspy) to replace all normal Markdown links with HTML links that open up in new tabs.
+If you remember to use this script, you can write Markdown links as you're used to, and run the script before uploading your content to our platform.
+This may save you some editing time.

 ## Code And Code Blocks

 Code snippets wrapped in single backticks as well as code blocks with triple-backticks are correctly rendered by the platform's Markdown engine.